Under pressure, we fall back on familiar behaviours – those that come most naturally.

 The traffic light system gives an at-a-glance view of where an individual might be out of step with job demands, offering insights to aid discussions and more in-depth gap analysis.

-Either way, burnout can affect everyone – top performers included – and ignoring it is far more costly than addressing it – both personally, for individuals, and professionally, for businesses.
+Either way, burnout can affect anyone – even top performers – and the cost of ignoring it is far greater than the effort to address it, both for individuals and the organisation.

 Please fill out the form and we'll be in touch.